Kobak24/Comfy-KWF/README.md

    Installed nodes:

 BIG IFs:
-If some nodes are missing from the list but there's a workflow in the folder is because maybe those have been added natively into Comfyui or I'm no longer using them for compatibility issues between packages.
+If some nodes are missing from this list but there's a workflow using them in the folders, maybe those have been added natively into Comfyui or I'm no longer using them for compatibility issues between packages.
-If some models can't be found just open an Issue highlighting the workflow's name where the model can't be found and please report the name of the model so my search can be faster.
+If some models can't be found, open an Issue highlighting the workflow's name and reporting the model's name so my search can be faster.

-Hop in to Banodoco Discord :)
+Hop into Banodoco Discord :)